john-cd/rust_howto/src/categories/development-tools_debugging/log.md

 RUST_LOG=debug cargo run
 ```

-Cargo prints debugging information then the following line at the very end of the output:
+Cargo prints {{i:debugging information}} then the following line at the very end of the output:

 ```bash
 DEBUG:main: Executing query: DROP TABLE students